yowiputra/jungle-rails/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+A mini e-commerce application built with Rails 4.2 for purposes of learning Rails as part of a real-life example where a developer gets a partially working code to work-on in a new language he/she is not familiar with.

 ## Setup

 1. Fork & Clone
 2. Run `bundle install` to install dependencies
-3. Create `config/database.yml` by copying `config/database.example.yml`
+3. Create `config/database.yml` by copying `config/database.yml.example`
-4. Create `config/secrets.yml` by copying `config/secrets.example.yml`
+4. Create `config/secrets.yml` by copying `config/secrets.yml.example`
 5. Run `bin/rake db:reset` to create, load and seed db
 6. Create .env file based on .env.example
 7. Sign up for a Stripe account